 We own and maintain an active premium account for checking stolen post, contents and codes.
 We expect you to write only original articles without copying them from somewhere.

-Shun all form of contents duplication including re-writing same piece for your blog or another after a month or two.
+Shun all form of contents duplication including re-writing the same content for your blog or another website after a month or two.

-- Do not submit articles written for 3rd Planet Techies to other blogs as guest post.
+- Do not submit articles written for 3rd Planet Techies to other blogs as a guest post.

 - Do not recycle contents from your blog to publish here in different titles as that will reduce our content’s quality